dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% instruction 'Try and implement that using the URL `https://dojo.io/tutorials/resources/worker.svg` and `"lastName, firstName"` as the worker\'s name.' %}

-If you need help, or want to check your solution, click the button below to see our solution.

-{% solution showsolution1 %}
 ```ts
 protected render() {
 	return v('div', [